mgb513/Interactive-Data-Vis-Fall2025/src/lab_4/index.md

   ]
 })
 ```
-Nearly every ChemTech shutdown period aligns with a spike in heavy metal readings.
-This isn't coincidental; it suggests they're dumping or releasing contaminated water during these "maintenance" windows.
+Nearly every ChemTech <b>shutdown period aligns with a spike in heavy metal readings.</b> This isn't coincidental; it suggests they're dumping or releasing contaminated water during these "maintenance" windows.
 The spikes regularly cross the EPA Concern threshold (20 ppb) and sometimes breach the EPA Limit (30 ppb), indicating environmental risks.
 Between shutdowns, heavy metal levels hover at a lower baseline.
 This constitutes further evidence that the spikes are event-driven, not due to gradual accumulation.

-Now we can look at whether or how these contamination patterns affected the lake's fish populations.

 # Tracking Fish Populations

+Now we can look at whether or how these contamination patterns affected the lake's fish populations overall and specifically near the West Station close to ChemTech.

 ```js
 const fishSurveys = await FileAttachment("data/fish_surveys.csv")